Wolfe’s Neck Center for Agriculture and the Environment

 Yes, I work full-time at WNC farming and running this apprenticeship program.

-Yes, On-farm.
+Yes, on farm.
 Many employees also live in Portland or Brunswick.

 We recommend an on-farm visit if you are local but zoom works just as well!

 We have bi-weekly check-ins to make sure that apprentices learning goals are being met.
-We have a written employee manual, an HR employee, and all apprentices are familiarized with our organizational structure so they can seek assistance from any employee if needed.
+We have a written employee manual, an HR administrator, and all apprentices are familiarized with our organizational structure so they can seek assistance from any employee if needed.

-I have been working on organic farms for 9 years, including three apprenticeships in California, Vermont and finally settling in Maine.
+I have been working on organic farms for nine years, including three apprenticeships in California, Vermont and finally settling in Maine.
 As someone who’s first exposure to organic agriculture was through an apprenticeship, I strive to nurture the curiosity and passion that I first experienced.
 Even with many growing seasons under my belt, I am still a student myself.

 Outside of work, I still love to be surrounded by plants and fungi, and also watching soccer and various community organizing opportunities.